litchfieldl/Numerical-Algorithms/FalsePosition/README.md

 ﻿# False Position Algorithm
-This algorithm computes the zero of a given function on a given interval using the False Position Method.
+This algorithm computes the root of a given function on a given interval using the False Position Method.
+It asks for a function, lower bound, upper bound, error approximation, and number of iterations as inputs.
+However, only the funciton and bounds are required for this function to work.
+The function then outputs the root, the value of the function at the root, the error associated with the approximation, and the number of iterations preformed.
+There are two main limitations with this function.
+One is it requires 2 guesses in order to approximate the root.
+The other is it can sometimes be very slow.